Deploying the Native Node with AWS AMI¶

 Security Group outbound access to:

-IP addresses below for downloading updates to attack detection rules and API specifications, as well as retrieving precise IPs for your allowlisted, denylisted, or graylisted countries, regions, or data centers
+IP addresses and their corresponding hostnames (if any) listed below.
+This is needed for downloading updates to attack detection rules and API specifications, as well as retrieving precise IPs for your allowlisted, denylisted, or graylisted countries, regions, or data centers

 -